 This kind of EMR is thermal radiation.

-Reflection is a process in which the EMR does NOT strongly interact with a body or change its state.
-In reflection, EMR just "bounces off" the body surface changing the surface state only temporarily and briefly in an ideal case.
+Reflection is a process in which the EMR does NOT strongly interact with a body and only briefly and temporarily changes its surface state in the ideal case.
+In reflection, EMR just "bounces off" the body surface.

 Of course, bodies usually emit thermal radiation AND reflect EMR at the same time.